d3x0r/STFRPhysics/Curvature.md

 This square normal is the axis of rotation to use to convert to a quaternion or matrix.

 For a simple IK chain (computer inverse kinetics), the fixed chain of angles on a robot arm are simply the addition of all the angles at each point.
-The rotation has to be 'applied'/multiplied to offset points to get the positions of the arm in space from the base origin.  [(FPGA lnQuat adder)](http://www.acsel-lab.com/arithmetic/arith20/papers/ARITH20_Arnold.pdf)... logrithm quaternion adoptation.
+The rotation has to be 'applied'/multiplied to offset points to get the positions of the arm in space from the base origin.  [(FPGA lnQuat adder)](http://www.acsel-lab.com/arithmetic/arith20/papers/ARITH20_Arnold.pdf)... logarithm quaternion adaptation.
 But the classical system of quaternions or matrix multiplications requires multiplication with the origin/offset AND the rotation quaternion/matrix; working with log-quaternions is, again, a simple matter of scaled(T) addition of N axels of curvature.